ziadoz/awesome-php/README.md

 * [PHP Conversion](https://github.com/Crisu83/php-conversion) - Another library for converting between units of measure.
 * [PHP Units of Measure](https://github.com/triplepoint/php-units-of-measure) - A library for converting between units of measure.
 * [MathPHP](https://github.com/markrogoyski/math-php) - A math library for PHP.
+* [Bc](https://github.com/tetthys/Bc) - A library that makes you to use ugly bcmath functions beautifully.

 ### Filtering and Validation
 *Libraries for filtering and validating data.*